The Supreme Court Declined To Hear The Case Of Gavin Grimm, Securing A Major Win For Trans Rights

 Grimm, represented by the ACLU, originally went to court in 2015 when—after the school principal originally allowed him to use the bathroom corresponding to his gender identity—the Gloucester County school board instituted a policy in which restrooms are “limited to the corresponding biological genders.”

-Under this new policy, Grimm was mandated to use either a private bathroom or the girls' restroom.
+Under this new policy, Grimm was mandated to use either a private bathroom or the women's restroom.

 In April 2016, the U.S. Court of Appeals for the Fourth Circuit ruled in Grimm’s favor, stating that the school board’s policy violated Title IX, a federal law prohibiting sex-based discrimination in education.
 In August that same year, the Supreme Court, in one of the greatest over-reactions of our time, granted an emergency stay to stop Grimm from using the boys’ restroom.
 Then in October, the court decided to take up the case but then vacated it in March of 2017, after the Trump administration changed the federal government’s stance on transgender rights.
 It returned to the Supreme Court this year, where the justices declined to hear the school board’s appeal.